 I’ve written two introductory-level books about computer hardware and how it’s programmed.
-One is based on the ARM instruction set used on the Raspberry Pi, the other on the Intel/AMD x86-64 instruction set.
+One is based on the 64-bit ARM instruction set, AArch64, using a Raspberry Pi as an example.
+The other is based on the 64-bit Intel/AMD instruction set, x86-64, using Ubuntu Linux on a PC as an example.
 Both books are significant rewrites of the books I originally offered online.
+The editors at No Starch Press and the technical reviewers they used helped me to write much better books.

 The ancillary resources for each book will help you to get the most from reading my books, including: